Tram-One/tram-one/README.md

 ## This Repo and the Tram-One Org
 This repo contains the main Tram-One framework, which can be installed and used to make web-apps.
-The Tram-One org (found at https://github.com/Tram-One) includes many of the dependencies as well as the websites for the project.
+The Tram-One org (found at https://github.com/Tram-One) includes many of the dependencies as well as the websites and generators for the project.
 The dependencies, while made for Tram-One, can be used in other projects.

 ## Development